 Corn on the cob is one of the few whole grains that is easy to find on the shelves of your greengrocer in season.

-The soluble form of indigestible carb is able to dissolve in the water in the gut.
+The soluble form of indigestible carb is able to disperse in the water in the gut.

 Soluble fibre forms a gel in the gut that slows the passage of faeces through the colon so that we do not get diarrhoea; it too is an extremely important carb for our wellness.

-Unrefined wholegrain oats and apples are two excellent sources of soluble-fibre; once stripped of the goodness by the milling companies they are quite useless.
-Buy neither in boxes, nor cartons of juice.
+Unrefined wholegrain oats and apples are two excellent sources of soluble-fibre; once stripped of their goodness by the milling and juicing companies these foods are quite useless.
+Buy neither in boxes nor cartons.

 I hope you get it.
 Despite the bad press they get, not all starches are bad; in fact some are extremely beneficial.
 But keep the net carbs load down; small helpings.